Ether1Project/ethofs-sdk/README.md

 {
     ipfsHash: This is the IPFS multi-hash provided back for your content,
     ethoTXHash: This is transaction hash of the confirmed upload contract on the Ether-1 Network,
-    uploadCost: This is the total cost in ETHO for the upload }
+    uploadCost: This is the total cost in ETHO for the upload,
+    initiationBlock: This is the block number the upload contract was initialized/created on,
+    expirationBlock: This is the block number that the upload contract will expire on }
 ```
 ##### Example Code